lekhajee/reveal.js/Speaker Notes.md

 Mimic, can be the tool, where you do not have to stand up the entire dev stack to understand how an OpenStack API behaves.

-Mimic can be the tool which enables a OpenStack developer to get quick feedback on the code he/she is writing and not have to go through the gate multiple times to understand that.. maybe I should have handled that one error, that the upstream system decides to throw my way every now and then.
+Mimic can be the tool which enables an OpenStack developer to get quick feedback on the code he/she is writing and not have to go through the gate multiple times to understand that, maybe I should have handled that one error, that the upstream system decides to throw my way every now and then.